 So, if you want to do the DELE A2 for “right of return” purposes, you have to start preparing NOW.

-The first written test is Reading Comprehension, lasting 60 minutes and comprising 5 tasks with a total of 30 items.
-The Listening Comprehension test lasts 35 minutes, also with five tasks and 30 items.
+The first written test is Reading Comprehension, lasting 60 minutes and comprising 4 tasks with a total of 25 items.
+The Listening Comprehension test lasts 40 minutes, also with four tasks and 25 items.
 These comprehension tests are taken in the form of multiple choice papers marked by computer.

-The Expression in Writing test lasts 50 minutes and consists of three tasks, written long-hand on paper.
+The Expression in Writing test lasts 45 minutes and consists of two tasks, written long-hand on paper.
 These are marked by qualified examiners in Spain.

-The Oral Expression test is preceded by 15 minutes preparation time, and then lasts a further 15 minutes.
+The Oral Expression test is preceded by 12 minutes preparation time, and then lasts a further 12 minutes.
 It involves four tasks.
-The first is a prepared presentation on a given theme, the second consists of describing what is seen on a photograph, the third is a dialogue with the interviewer in a simulated situation, and the fourth is a give-and-take conversation with the interviewer, with the goal of reaching agreement on the “conflict” being simulated (for example, you want to return a defective purchase, and the shop assistant isn’t so keen to help you).
+The first is a prepared presentation on a given theme, the second consists of describing what is seen on a photograph, and the third is a dialogue with the interviewer in a simulated situation derived from the photograph in the second task.
 The oral is examined on the spot at the exam centre, by two certified A2-level DELE oral examiners.
 One is the interviewer, who does a holistic assessment.
 The other does a more detailed analytical assessment and usually sits behind the candidate.

 Via this link you can listen to a recording of the oral test of a candidate who failed: https://examenes.cervantes.es/sites/default/files/09_a2_101120_eio_muestra_banda1.mp3